Extraordinary Procedure for online exams due to the current COVID-19 medical emergency

 Index n.
 1026/2020

-Oral exams will be conducted remotely on Google Meet Suite as explained in details in the following section.
+Oral exams will be carried out remotely on Google Meet Suite as explained in details in the following sections.
 Potential special necessities, which the student needs to adequately justify and communicate beforehand, will be taken into account by the Examination Board that will decide whether to implement the procedures on a case by case basis.

 PLEASE NOTE: Recording and sharing the session's audio, video or pictures, in full or partially, regardless of the source or the tools used to obtain them, is strictly forbidden.
 Any violation will be prosecuted by law.

 In order to guarantee the best and most reliable online experience, the student will be needing a PC with a webcam, a microphone, a speaker and a smartphone (or different device), both of them with a steady internet connection able to sustain a videoconference.